 Lahugala National Park is Sri Lanka’s smallest, but also one of it’s most valuable conservation areas for elephants and endemic birds.

-The park was declared as a sanctuary in 1966 and upgraded to a national park on the 31st October 1980.
-The park was closed to visitors during the civil war due to security issues but it is now re-opened to tourism.
+The park was declared as a sanctuary in 1966 and upgraded to national park status in October 1980.
+It was closed to visitors during the civil war due to security issues but it is now re-opened to tourism.

-As the park lies in the dry zone, the vegetation surrounding the tanks is dry mixed evergreen forest with scrubs.
-Beru (Sacciopelsis interrupta), a tall reedy grass, covers the tanks.
-The park is traditionally used as a feeding ground by elephants (Elephas maximus), with herds of up to 150 known to be observed between June and August.
-Other mammals include endemic toque macaques (Macaca sinica), grey langur (Semnopothicus entellus), sloth bear (Melursus ursinus), golden jackal (Canis aureus), Indian muntjac (Muntiacus muntjak) and spotted deer (Axis axis ceylonensis) among others.
+As the park lies in the dry zone, the vegetation surrounding the tanks is a dry mixed evergreen forest with scrubs.
+Beru, a tall reedy grass, covers the tanks.
+The park is traditionally used as a feeding ground by elephants, with herds of up to 150 known to be observed between June and August.
+Other mammals include endemic toque macaques, grey langurs, sloth bears, golden jackals, the Indian muntjac and spotted deer among others.
 The birdlife is diverse and includes a variety of waterfowl, raptors and the usual dry zone forest birds.

 Lahugala National Park can be visited for a day trip from your hotel in Ella, such as 98 Acres, or from your hotel in Arugam Bay.